-Canadian companies have always considered the U.S. as the next logical destination to expand into, but with changing trade regulations and international relationships, Europe should also be viewed as a market that Canadian companies must immediately consider.
+Canadian companies have always considered the U.S. as the next logical destination to expand into.
+With changing trade regulations and international relationships, Europe should also be viewed as a market that Canadian companies must immediately consider.

-Proponents of CETA emphasize that the agreement will boost trade between the EU and Canada and thus create new jobs, facilitate business operations by abolishing customs duties, goods checks, and various other levies, facilitate mutual recognition of diplomas and regulate investment disputes by creating a new system of courts.
+Proponents of CETA emphasize that the agreement will boost trade between the EU and Canada, create new jobs, facilitate business operations by abolishing customs duties, goods checks, and various other levies, facilitating mutual recognition of diplomas regulate investment disputes by creating a new system of courts.

 Many big businesses have already praised CETA and said it has made it easier for Canadians to do business with 28 member countries that have agreed to it.
-To expand into Europe a Canadian business should first be able to analyse the opportunity and make decisions.
+To expand into Europe, a Canadian business should first analyse the opportunity and make decisions.

-Europeans consider Canadian and US products to be good quality, this means that they are more likely to buy a brand they know is from this part of the world.
+Europeans consider Canadian and US products to be of good quality.
+This means that they are more likely to buy a brand they know is from this part of the world.
 Brand awareness and customer acquisition may not be as hard as you may think it is.
-Europeans are extremely brand conscious and will leap at a chance to own brands that are popular in Canada and the U.S.
+Europeans are extremely brand conscious and will leap at a chance to own brands popular in Canada and the U.S.

 Another way to enter European markets is through reputed e-commerce sites and portals that the target market already uses.
-Europeans buy a lot of things online, so reaching them through e-commerce sites instead of brick and mortar stores can actually be a great way to tap into customers.
+Europeans buy many things online, so reaching them through e-commerce sites instead of brick and mortar stores can actually be a great way to tap into customers.

 Finding European partners for expanding can also be a great way to reach there.
-European markets are different from Canadian markets and having local partners for various needs of your business depending upon its nature, like using local packaging, distribution and marketing can all make it easier to connect with customers and also deal with the trade scenario there.
+European markets are different from Canadian markets.
+Having local partners for various needs of your business depending upon its nature, like using local packaging, distribution, and marketing, can all make it easier to connect with customers and deal with the trade scenario there.

 Having some European experts in your crew can make it easier to understand the various rules and regulations of the European country you are expanding into and help understand customer behaviour and preferences better.